 We are still in this weird 'in-between' season where one day is summery and it is freezing cold the next.
 As a consequence, I someday feel like ice cream, than crave for a nice and comforting cake like this Pear Crumble Cake.

-Pear season is slowly coming to an end and we can’t say I havent taken advantage of them this year.
+Pear season is slowly coming to an end and we can't say I havent taken advantage of them this year.
 So many bakes with delicious pears!
-From a Double Chocolate Cake with Spiced Pears to a classic Pear Tarte Tatin, I have tried to use pears in many different ways – and loved them all!
+From these classic Red Wine Poached Pears to these Spiced Pear Muffins or this deliciously fluffy Pear Almond Cake, I have tried to use pears in many different ways - and loved them all!

 Pear Coffee Cake